Epoch watch: Welcome to the Sociotechnocene.— Peter Sheridan Dodds (@peterdodds) January 11, 2012

 I am a Scientist at the University of Vermont (UVM).
 Together with Chris Danforth, I co-run the Computational Story Lab.
-My major current funding is an NSF CAREER award to study sociotechnical phenomena (2009-2014).
+My major initial funding was an NSF CAREER award to study sociotechnical phenomena (2009–2015).

 In my research and teaching, I focus on system-level, big data problems of all kinds, often networked, sociotechnical ones.
 I have a hybrid educational and training background of theoretical physics, mathematics, electrical engineering, and the social sciences.
 My publications have appeared in many realms including sociology, psychology, language, biology, ecology, and Earth systems, and my work has received global press coverage.
 I have general interests in stories/narratives, complexification, contagion, and robustness, and a long term goal to uncover what I call the Theory of Anything.

 I am the Director of the Vermont Complex Systems Center at UVM (VCSC).
 I'm a Full Professor in the Department of Mathematics and Statistics which is part of the College of Engineering and Mathematical Sciences at UVM.
 I'm also a visiting faculty fellow at the Vermont Advanced Computing Core (VACC).